Running Glossary: Your Complete Guide To The Lingo Of Runners

 During exercise, levels of mood-boosting endocannabinoids (particularly anandamide or the “bliss molecule”) increase in the bloodstream and travel to the brain as a response to physical stress.
 Here they activate cannabinoid receptors that trigger ‘reward pathways’ - providing a feeling of joy and elation, deep calm or alleviated pain and anxiety.

-A runner’s high can make you feel like you can “run forever”, but it comes easier to some runners than others and it’s not exclusive to running – cyclists, swimmers, rowers etc. - can all potentially chase a runner’s high during their sport.
+A runner’s high can make you feel like you can 'run forever', but it comes easier to some runners than others and it’s not exclusive to running.
+Cyclists, swimmers, rowers and other endurance athletes can all potentially chase a runner’s high during their sport.

 Running gait cycle

-Refers to the two main stages of your running stride that form a repetitive pattern to move your body forward, as influenced by your personal biomechanics (the way you move).
+Refers to the two main stages of your running stride that form a repetitive pattern to move your body forward (locomotion) as influenced by your personal biomechanics (the way you move).

 The two key running phases are: